Published: April 25, 2026 · Last reviewed: April 2026 · Reviewed by: Buildup Contracting Pre-Construction Team · Service area: Toronto & GTA

 For a fuller view of how the lease shapes the path from signing to opening night, see our build-out timeline from lease to opening.

 Q: Should I pay for an electrical capacity test before signing the lease?
-A: Yes, if the existing panel reading suggests anything below 400A and your concept needs heavy electric cooking equipment.
-A capacity test is a few hundred dollars; an unfunded panel upgrade discovered at month two of construction is $25–$60k.
+A: Yes, if your concept needs heavy electric cooking equipment and the existing panel looks light.
+A capacity test is a few hundred dollars and you do it before signing; an unfunded panel upgrade discovered at month two of construction is a much bigger five-figure problem.

 Q: The landlord is offering "vanilla shell."
 What does that actually mean for my build-out?
 A: Vanilla shell typically means demising walls, basic HVAC, basic electrical service, and a polished or sealed concrete floor — but it almost never means kitchen-ready.
 Restaurant build-outs from vanilla shell still need full mechanical, exhaust, plumbing rough-ins, fire suppression, and finishes.
 Confirm the work-letter definition line by line.